Mauritian Creoles: Origins

 Nowadays, a significant proportion of Mauritian Creoles have African ancestry with varying amounts of French and Indian ancestry.
 Rodriguais, Agaléans and Chagossians are usually incorporated within this ethnic group.

-Mauritian Creoles along with their Rodriguais, Agaléan and Chagossian counterparts make up 28% of the Mauritian population living in the Republic of Mauritius.
-There is also significant representation of Mauritian Creoles within the overseas Mauritian Diaspora.
+Mauritian Creoles make up around 27% of the population of Mauritius.
+There is also significant representation of Mauritian Creoles within the overseas Mauritian diaspora.

-Definition of 'Mauritian Creole"
+Definition of "Mauritian Creole"

-Although the Mauritian Creole community is a well recognised community of Mauritius at the societal level, the definition of 'Creole' (both in the Mauritian context and more generally is not fixed or universally agreed).
-Most Mauritians have diverse genetic heritage from various parts of the world and fixed categorisation of individuals into heritage based ethnicities is nearly impossible.
-For this reason individual identification as a 'Mauritian Creole' is generally based on person's choice to identify and belong to the community or recognition of their origins as being 'creole'.
+Although the Mauritian Creole community is a well recognised community of Mauritius at the societal level, the definition of 'Creole' (both in the Mauritian context and more generally) is not fixed or universally agreed.
+Individual identification as a 'Mauritian Creole' is generally based on person's choice to identify and belong to the community or recognition of their origins as being 'creole'.
 Family origins and traditions are also important aspects of the Mauritian Creole identity (so Creole identifying people also tend to identify their families or a part of their family as being Creole in origins).